 Especially allocated mentors look at artist’s portfolios and projects and provide invaluable information to help them deal with the creative and financial rigours of their practice.
 This may include providing project specific and research advice, feedback on university and funding applications, career and marketplace contacts, etc.

 The positive impact of this program on artists cannot be overstated.
-Over the last twelve months we have been informed that it has provided inspiration, focus, a source of ambition and aspiration, access to professional artists, new approaches, skills, contacts, energy and momentum.
+It provides them inspiration, focus, a source of ambition and aspiration, access to professional artists, new approaches, skills, contacts, energy and momentum.

 The Artistic Practice Support Scheme has been an invaluable experience and one I would recommend to anyone completing a body of work.
 In the few months since my session I have had success in disseminating the project through exhibition, in print and have been a finalist for an award.
 I have also made many valuable contacts whilst following up on suggestions from the session.